District Health Mitigation Plan

 - Where possible, high-touch surfaces will be reduced.
 For example, doors will be left open during passing periods so students won't have to touch the door handle.

-- Frequently touched surfaces and/or shared objects in classrooms and common areas will be wiped down at least every 3 hours and if possible, more frequently, using approved products.
+- Frequently touched surfaces and/or shared objects in classrooms and common areas will be wiped down daily using approved products.

 - Bathrooms will receive frequent cleaning and disinfection.